aksommerville/fullmoon4/README.md

 - [ ] Build-time support for enums and such?
 Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
 - [ ] ^ or if not all that, we at least need a repository of named `gs` fields.
 - [ ] verify: Check neighbor edges cell by cell
+- [ ] verify: Tile 0x0f must be UNSHOVELLABLE in all tile sheets.
 - [ ] Make up a new item to take Corn's place.
 - [ ] Maps for full game.
 - [ ] Ensure maximum update interval is short enough to avoid physics errors, eg walking thru walls.
 Currently 1..50 ms per Clock.js